 Award: 2010 ASLA NY Merit Award

 Credits: Collaboration with Allison Duncan, Sarah Ludington, Petra Mager, Gareth Mahon and Stephanie Saulmon, and Julie Torres Moskovitz.
-In-house production team: J Torres Moskovitz (prjt manager), Abigail Coover and Cara Solomon.
+FNA production team responsible for the renderings, presentation plans and diagrams: J Torres Moskovitz (prjt manager), Abigail Coover and Cara Solomon.

 A Building to Showcase Sustainable Technologies